Emotions and the Biblical World

 Member Area

-We plan to hold three sessions in 2023.
+We plan to hold two sessions in 2024.

-We also plan to hold an open session, offering an opportunity to present work along the goals of the unit as specified in the research group description above, whether from a theoretical perspective or as case studies.
+For our first session, there is an open call for papers.
+We welcome abstracts along the goals of the unit as specified in the research group description above, whether from a theoretical perspective or as case studies.
+Regardless of the focus of the paper, we encourage presenters to include methodological considerations.